Your baby's movements during pregnancy

 If your baby stops moving or moves less often

-Your baby's movements are important, because feeling your baby move is a sign they are well.
-If movements reduce or stop, it can sometimes be the first sign that your baby is unwell.
+Your baby’s movements are important, because feeling your baby move is a sign they are well.
+If your baby's pattern of movements slow down, increase or stop, it can sometimes be the first sign that your baby is unwell.

-If you do not feel your baby moving, talk to your GP or midwife.
+If you do not feel your baby moving, talk to your midwife, obstetrician or maternity hospital.
 Even if this happens many times, get checked each time.

 Do not use home dopplers

-Using a home doppler (heartbeat monitor) or an app is not recommended and should never replace getting checked by your doctor or midwife.
+Using a home doppler (heartbeat monitor) or an app is not recommended.
+Always get checked by your doctor or midwife instead.

 Babies do not move less towards the end of pregnancy